Ship Chartering Process

 Finally, other shipping companies may charter ships, as they may be engaged in the business of chartering in on time charter and chartering out on the spot market and profiting in the process.
 Intermediaries between shipowners and charterers or buyers and sellers of ships are called shipbrokers.

 Perfect competition is facilitated when many shipowners try to maximize their profits by finding cargo for loading near where the ship is at the highest possible freight rate, whereas charterers try to transfer their cargo at the lowest possible freight rate.
 Shipbrokers have the knowledge and experience to link the goals of shipowners and charterers.
 Shipbrokers may be in-house brokers (in shipping companies or large groups) or competitive independent brokers.

 Ship chartering process is one of the most important procedures in the business of shipping.
 Ship chartering process is as important as the transportation of cargo itself from its place of production to the consumption destination.

 Chartering may take the form of short-term agreements to effect a single voyage for the carriage of an agreed-upon volume of cargo at a fixed (market) rate measured as freight in dollars per ton of cargo carried (a voyage charter).

-Trip chartering is used for a single voyage, but payment and terms are similar to those of time chartering, whereas a contract of affreightment (CoA) involves the carriage of a large volume of cargo over a longer period of time from a predetermined port (or ports) to another and terms are similar to those of a voyage charter.
+Trip Chartering is used for a single voyage, but payment and terms are similar to those of time chartering, whereas a shipowner and operator Contract of Affreightment (CoA) involves the carriage of a large volume of cargo over a longer period of time from a predetermined port (or ports) to another and terms are similar to those of a voyage charter.

 - Voyage Chartering: GENCON, OREVOY, COALVOY, and AUSTWHEAT